AISemanticsStudy/lmpm/README.md

 - Consensual Programming says: don’t mutate reality.
 Reality only changes by agreement.

 ## Anatomy
+- LMPM frontend: a programming language frontend to express consensual programming semantics.
+It can be embedded in other programming languages like Python and send the IR to LMPM gateway for compilation and execution.
+LMPM compiler shipped with a native frontend in Elixir leveraging LISP style meta-programming.
 - LCI IR (logical clock indexing intermediate representation): an language agnostic (IR) specific design to express consensual programming semantics with regard to logical clock, including latent message passing, proposals, constraints, and commits(agreements).
 - LMPM compiler: compile the IR to PyTorch source code for execution.
 - LMPM runtime: an PyTorch process manager to run compiled LMPM programs with distributed execution support.